Free Tax Prep

 WHAT TO BRING

-- Income documents: W2s and any 1099s (such as Social Security, unemployment, interest, retirement income, etc.)
+- REQUIRED: Income documents: W2s and any 1099s (such as Social Security, unemployment, interest, retirement income, etc.)

 - Direct deposit information (only applicable if this is your preferred method of receiving a refund): bank routing number and account number; do not use deposit slip because the routing number is usually different